 Never did see how she resolved her situation.

-Later that afternoon, on a quick visit to Munson Pond around sundown to check out the local North American Beaver, Castor canadensis, we also encountered this rabble rouser; I think her name is Forrest Goose, and she spoke with a thick tongue like a great Political Science professor from the Philippines I was enjoyed:
+Later that afternoon, on a quick visit to Munson Pond around sundown to check out the local North American Beaver, Castor canadensis, we also noticed this rabble rouser; I think her name is Forrest Goose.
+She spoke with a thick tongue like a great Political Science professor from the Philippines I was enjoyed:

 2017: Closer to home, we have the ongoing saga of the Turtle Sitters of Belmont Pond….

 And, in 2017, Mergus has a new mate, and guess who’s been handed the Turtle-sitting chores?
-You guessed it!
+You got it!
 Miranda Merganser.
 And Kilroy’s a year older and bolder….